rscircus/config/README.md

 ## Motivation

 Prior I used this [repo for my dotfiles](https://github.com/rscircus/dotfiles).
 It is a tangled mess of config files, scripts, Makefiles and package managers.
-Trailing the current \*nix trends towards a more and more spaghetti like state of package management[<sup id="fn1">1</sup>](#fn1).
+Trailing the current \*nix trends towards a more and more spaghetti like state of package management[<sup>1</sup>](#fn1).

 After reading about these two approaches: